Short Answer

 Electrical Failures, NAND Survival, and the Burden of Proof

 Most SSD failures we see at the lab are electrical, not media-level.
 A blown TVS diode on the 3.3V rail, a shorted power management IC, or a cold solder joint on a voltage regulator kills the drive's ability to enumerate over SATA or PCIe.
 The NAND packages and the data inside them are unharmed; the drive simply has no functioning power path to read them.
-This is the failure class where the controller-NAND pairing matters: if board-level repair restores the original controller and its DRAM and PMIC, the firmware mapping tables stored in the system area come back online and the user data is reachable through the same translator the drive was using before failure.
+This is the failure class where the controller-to-flash pairing matters.
+If board-level repair restores the original controller and its DRAM and PMIC, the firmware mapping tables stored in the system area come back online and the user data is reachable through the same translator the drive was using before failure.

 The Magnuson-Moss Warranty Act's 15 U.S.C.
 2302(c) language places the burden on the manufacturer to prove that a third-party action caused the failure being claimed.
 For a drive that arrived at the lab dead, board-level repair that replaces a single shorted MLCC capacitor or a failed PMIC restores function, but the underlying defect (often a manufacturing-stage component fault) predates any third-party work.
 The original failure and the repair are different events.
 Whether the manufacturer accepts that distinction at RMA inspection depends on their policy and on what physical evidence the repair leaves behind; component-level microsoldering work is visible under magnification and a manufacturer can decline the RMA on those grounds.
 Magnuson-Moss does not force them to accept it; the statute only forces them to prove third-party causation if they want to deny on that basis.